rust-project-primer/book/src/measure/performance.md

 periodically by a platform such as [Bencher][bencher] or the [Continuous Benchmark GitHub Action][continuous-benchmark].

-Often times, performance is a tradeoff.
+Performance is often a tradeoff.
 While Rust has some zero-cost abstrations that allow you to write simple code that is still fast, there are many situations where you have to make a choice between a simpler implementation or some tech debt, and doing it properly, resulting in more development time or more complex code.
 The only way to make these decisions properly is to have data for them.
 How much runtime performance are you trading by keeping your simple implementation?
 How much performance are you gaining by having a more complex implementation?
 Projects should make these decisions based on measurements, and not guesses.